JRay-Lin/ace-agents/README.md

 This implementation is based on the paper:

-**"ACE: Agentic Context Engineering for Rapid and Effective Prompt Optimization"** arXiv:2510.04618v1
+**"Agentic Context Engineering: Evolving Contexts for Self-Improving Language Models"** arXiv:2510.04618v1

 ## License